-- An illustration of the impact of tax expenditures on tax liability under the Personal Income Tax (Section III); - A summary of tax expenditures by general policy area (Section IV); - A case study that focuses on the revised estimation of Personal Income Tax non-refundable credits.
+- An illustration of the impact of tax expenditures on tax liability under the Personal Income Tax (Section III); - A summary of tax expenditures by general policy area (Section IV); - A case study that focuses on who bears the burden of the State sales tax.
 (Section V); - An expanded distributional breakdown of select credits associated with the Personal Income Tax and Corporate Franchise Tax (Section VII); and - A glossary of terms used in this report (Section X).